shriram-17/collegeFiles/Readme.md

-This contains Sem2 Sem 3
+This Contains the Files of Sem 2,3,5.